pjotrp/gnu-install-bin/README.md

 ## Introduction

-Here we are aiming for that on Linux using the amazing GNU Guix software packaging system.
-Without needing root access and without the conflicts other software packaging systems are infamous for.
+Here we are aiming for one-click installs on Linux without root privileges using the amazing GNU Guix software packaging system.

+Software deployment without needing root access and without the complexity and conflicts other software packaging systems are infamous for.

-gnu-install-bin is (a prototype of) a generic software installer for relocatable GNU Guix binary packages.
+gnu-install-bin is a generic software installer for relocatable GNU Guix binary packages.
 It takes an unpacked directory of packages as copied from the /gnu/store and copies them to a new location (the current working directory by default).
 In the process it translates all contained paths to the new location(s).

+Notice: this project is work in progress.

 ## Usage